cefect/2307_super/readme.md

 ## submodules

 ### flood grid performance
+2023-12-11: it doesn't look like I ever actually used the submodule. removed.

 2023-08-07: started incorporating this (trying to migrate off of coms) and gave up git submodule add -b 2307_super https://github.com/cefect/fperf